Volvo B9TL

 Full Retirement

-All remaining buses were de-registered by September 2023 as these buses reach their statutory lifespan.
+All remaining buses, inclusive of the allocated training buses, were de-registered by September 2023 as these buses reach their statutory lifespan.

 Main Article: Volvo B9TL (CDGE)